All people deserve a nurturing home

 Where we work

-SHCLA in the incorporated and unincorporated areas of Alameda County where the need for affordable supportive housing continues to increase, significantly impacting people our communities.
+SHCLA works in the incorporated and unincorporated areas of Alameda County where the need for affordable supportive housing continues to increase, significantly impacting low-income SMI residents in our communities.

 CTA link goes hereLearn about the need for SHCLA housing